Bond & Levy Election Validations

 Example: If there were 10,000 votes cast in the last General Election:

-To pass the levy, the district needs to have at least 2,400 YES votes, even if only a total of 2,500 people vote on the levy.
+To pass the levy, the district needs to have at least 60% YES votes, and at least 2,400 people voting YES on the levy.

 Levy Validation for Schools